 Boost your oil: Add a few drops of tea tree oil to your apricot kernel oil for an anti-acne blend.

 Sunflower oil is hugely soothing, thanks to an array of monounsaturated fatty acids and their antioxidant and anti-inflammatory properties.
-(In one 2008 study, sunflower oil even helped prevent sepsis and mortality in premature infants versus a petroleum-based moisturizer.)
+(In , sunflower oil even helped prevent sepsis and mortality in premature infants versus a petroleum-based moisturizer.)
 That means that it may help skin irritation — not just dry skin, but chronic acne and eczema as well.

 Maybe the most counterintuitive choice here, olive oil — that staple of every Mediterranean pantry — is also an ancient beauty tool (and probably available in your kitchen right now).
 It’s the ultimate in all-purpose skin salves: Use it to gently remove makeup, soothe cracked heels, deep-condition hair, or just to moisturize dry skin.
 Use a light touch and wipe off any excess to prevent irritation or clogging.